 The Atkins diet, high in meat and dairy products, was the first popular ketogenic diet.
 The irony here is that you’re trying to get lots of saturated, and medium chain triglycerides to convert into ketones and you need high fat meat and dairy products to achieve this.
 Wild meat is not naturally high in fat – wild animals only have 5% of their bodyweight as fat. – but modern meat is.
 Modern animals, even if organic, are made fat by feeding them carbs such as corn and limiting exercise.

 Also, both processed and red meat, and ANY meat that is cured or made crispy is introducing known carcinogens .
-Also, too much protein is itself a growth promoter – and that includes cancer cells.
+Also, too much Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… is itself a growth promoter – and that includes cancer cells.
 Lower protein intakes are associated with reduced cancer incidence in those under age 65 and lower IGF-1 levels.
 The original Atkins and Banting diet and ‘paleo’ diets run this risk.
 The fact is that higher protein dairy products and high animal protein diets can promote cancer cell growth through stimulating IGF-1 and mTOR.
 These are key growth signallers in the body – and if you’re growing you’re not repairing.
 The key to anti-ageing is repair and maintenance, not growth.
 So, this kind of ketogenic diet might be three steps forward two steps back.

 On the other hand, you could go ketogenic relying primarily on non-meat sources of fat and protein, while limiting protein.
 It’s gets harder is you’re a vegan but, if not, the way to go is what I call the Fishkins diet.
 The goal here is also to consume foods that are both anti-cancer by virtue of their nutritious ingredients, low in carbs and high in healthy fats.